open-simulation-platform/open-simulation-platform.github.io/cse-cli.md

 ---

 ## CSE CLI
 CSE CLI is a command-line interface (CLI) to the Core Simulation Environment (CSE).
+It facilitates for running co-simulations of systems configured with SSP or MSMI.
 It has three primary use cases:

 - Running simulations from other programs or scripts
 - FMU testing and debugging